 Thinking about individuals as nested into overlapping hierarchies of social groups has provided a powerful way to think about the pyramid of conflicts of interest between individuals within smaller groups and among smaller groups within larger populations.
 Competition among groups at lower levels can favor cooperation at higher levels.
 Nuclear families that manage to expand into clans beat independent nuclear families.
-Clans that bind themselves into tribes, through either age-sets or segmentary lineages, tend to beat lone clans.
-But, at each level, the interests of lower level groups can be at odds with larger formations-patrilineal clans within tribes compete for grazing lands, access to water holes and wives.
-This means stronger cooperation and greater solidarity at lower levels can be detrimental to cooperation at higher levels (Maynard Smith & Szathmáry 1999; Muthukrishna 2017).
+Clans that bind themselves into tribes, through either age sets or segmentary lineages, tend to beat lone clans.
+But at each level, the interests of lower-level groups can be at odds with larger formations: Patrilineal clans within tribes compete for grazing lands, access to water holes, and wives.
+This means that stronger cooperation and greater solidarity at lower levels can be detrimental to cooperation at higher levels (Maynard Smith & Szathmáry 1999, Muthukrishna 2018).

-Within multi-level structures, it's intergroup competition that drives the cultural evolution of cooperative norms, which can operate directly (e.g., norms for bravery in warfare) or indirectly by shaping the social networks or organization of groups (Henrich forthcoming).
-Importantly, intergroup competition need not take the form of violent conflict, though this has certainly been a salient form over human history (Bowles 2006; Wrangham & Glowacki 2012).
-Researchers are studying (at least) four additional forms of intergroup competition (Henrich 2016; Richerson et al. 2016):
+Within multilevel structures, it is intergroup competition that drives the cultural evolution of cooperative norms, which can operate directly (e.g., norms for bravery in warfare) or indirectly by shaping the social networks or organization of groups (Henrich 2020).
+Importantly, intergroup competition need not take the form of violent conflict, though this has certainly been a salient form over human history (Bowles 2006, Wrangham & Glowacki 2012).
+Researchers are studying (at least) four additional forms of intergroup competition (Henrich 2016, Richerson et al. 2016), listed below.

-1) Prestige-biased group transmission: Individuals and communities preferentially attend to and learn from more successful or prestigious groups.
-This causes social norms and beliefs to diffuse from more successful groups, firms or other communities to less successful ones and can drive the spread of more competitive institutions.
-When countries preferentially

-- copy the U.S. Constitution in setting up new governments, that's prestige-biased group transmission (Rockmore et al. 2018). - 2) Differential reproduction: Norms can influence the rate at which individuals have children.
-Since children tend to share the norms of their community, any norms that increase birth rates or slow death rates will tend to spread.
-Some world religions, for example, have spread more rapidly due to their pronatalist norms: the Mormon polygyny and large families in the 19th century facilitated the rapid expansion of this religion (Daynes 2001). - 3) Differential migration: Whenever possible, people will migrate from less prosperous communities to more prosperous ones.
-Since migrants, and especially their descendants, typically adopt the local social norms, beliefs and customs (Mesoudi et al. 2016), differential migration propels the spread of norms and institutions that generate prosperity and security, as more successful communities grow at the expense of less successful ones. - 4) Differential group survival without conflict: In hostile environments, only groups with institutions that promote extensive cooperation and sharing can survive.
-Groups without such either retreat to more plentiful environments or significantly decline during droughts, hurricanes, eruptions or other shocks.
+- 1. Prestige-biased group transmission: Individuals and communities preferentially attend to and learn from more successful or prestigious groups.
+This causes social norms and beliefs to diffuse from more successful groups, firms, or other communities to less successful ones and can drive the spread of more competitive institutions.
+For example, as a consequence of the United States' rise to global prominence over the last two centuries, other countries have engaged in prestige-biased group transmission when they have preferentially copied the US Constitution in creating their own institutional foundations (Rockmore et al. 2018). - 2.
+Differential reproduction: Norms can influence the rate at which individuals have children.
+Because children tend to share the norms of their community, any norms that increase birth rates or slow down death rates will tend to spread.
+Some world religions, for example, have spread more rapidly due to their pronatalist norms: The large, polygynous families adopted by Mormons in the nineteenth-century facilitated the rapid expansion of this religion (Daynes 2001). - 3.
+Differential migration: Whenever possible, people will migrate from less prosperous communities to more prosperous ones.
+Because migrants, and especially their descendants, typically adopt the local social norms, beliefs, and customs of their communities (Mesoudi et al. 2016), differential migration propels the spread of norms and institutions that generate prosperity and security, as more successful communities grow at the expense of less successful ones. - 4.
+Differential group survival without conflict: In hostile environments, only groups with institutions that promote extensive cooperation and sharing can survive.
+Groups without such institutions either retreat to more plentiful environments or significantly decline during droughts, hurricanes, eruptions, or other shocks.
 The right norms and institutions allow groups to thrive in ecological niches where other groups cannot.
 Some groups succeed and others fail without the groups ever meeting each other.